CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.5.md

 # Exercise 3.5: Using Microsoft 365 Copilot in Teams

-In this exercise, you will explore how Microsoft 365 Copilot enhances teamwork and communication in Microsoft Teams.
-You'll learn how Copilot helps summarize chat threads, organize meeting insights, and draft emails based on meeting discussions.
-You will also gain practical experience by scheduling and managing meetings using Copilot to streamline communications and improve productivity.
+In this exercise, you will use Microsoft 365 Copilot in Teams to summarize chat conversations and understand how Copilot can help you quickly catch up on discussions.

 ## Overview